sandyml/sandyml/README.md

-# Utilize the Array Find Methods for JavaScript
+# Array Iterator Methods for JavaScript

 Array Iterator, also known as "iterators" and "iterator methods," allows us to iterate through arrays to manipulate elements and return some values.
-In this case, we will focus on the Array Find Method, which utilizes find() to isolate precise outcomes.

-find() executes the callback function for each element in the array until the callback returns a truthy value, which instantly returns the elements and stops searching.

-Method Name: find
-Returns: Value of first circumstance of the element
-         Element doesn't exist, not a truthy value/Boolean context: undefined
+indexOf() the index of the first condition of the element; otherwise -1 if element does not exist - similar to find() </br> find() will value the first/single condition of the element; otherwise, return undefined if not a truthy value if it does not exist - similar to indexOf() </br> filter() find then returns a list of elements, a new array that first meets the condition </br> map() adjust each element and return modified array </br> reduce() create a summary or accumulation of a single value in an array </br>

 ## Installation